A confident and skilful performer both in front of and behind the stumps, Prior developed into the ideal modern-day Test wicketkeeper-batsman.

 He was recalled by the end of 2008, however, having worked hard in a bid to raise the standard of his wicketkeeping.

-A second Test hundred against West Indies followed and Prior went on to help Andrew Strauss' side regain the Ashes on home soil in 2009.
+A second Test hundred against West Indies followed and Prior went on to help Andrew Strauss' side regain the Ashes on home soil in 2009, for which he was named a 2010 Wisden cricketer of the year.

-By the time the reverse series arrived some 15 months later, he was firmly established as England's number-one gloveman.
+By the time the reverse Ashes series arrived, he was firmly established as England's number-one gloveman.
 Batting with freedom and no little panache, he ended a glorious tour on a high note with a flamboyant 118 in the final Test at the Sydney Cricket Ground.

 His curious failure to transfer his success at Test level into the international game's shorter formats ensured he was omitted from the ODI and Twenty20 teams after the 2011 World Cup, having drifted in and out of the limited-overs set-up in the six and a half years since his debut.